Temple on piece of rock fallen from Sanjeevani parvat

 Medicinal Mountain [Sanjeevi parvath]

 Hanuman understood the urgency and need for the herb takes a huge figure and leaps over the sky, leaving the sea behind.
 He flew over the sea, barath versh, Himalayas.
-He pays his respects to all the Gods and Devas and reaches the Medicinal mountain [Sanjeevi parvath] welcoming Him.
-Kamban says the Hanuman who was golden in colour, the future Brahma; deathless chiranjeevi saw the blue mountain.
+He pays his respects to all the Gods and Devas and reaches the Medicinal mountain [Sanjeevi Parvath] welcoming Him.
+Kamban says the Hanuman who was golden in colour, the future Brahma; deathless Chiranjeevi saw the blue mountain.
 It was so black that it looked as if the dark had taken refuge in it.
 The Devas who were guarding the mountain asked him the reason for his coming.
-When the reason for his coming here was told, Devas requested Hanuman to return the mountain to the original place after use of the required herbs.
+When the reason for his coming here was told, Devas requested Hanuman to return the mountain to the original place after the use of the required herbs.

 Bits of medicinal mountain